 How often to post?

 The trick is to post regularly and consistently.
 Each platform has their own rules for posting and this is important to follow so that you are active and worth following but don’t become annoying by posting too much and bombarding peoples feeds.
-As a general, aim for the following:
+As a general, in an ideal world you would be posting:

 Instagram: photo once a day (Stories 3-8 posts a day)